camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 const accessToken = await getAccessToken("components", optimizeAudience);
 ```

-3. Using your generated client credentials from [prerequisites](#prerequisites), call your Optimize audience and base URL.
-Ensure these credentials are added to your `.env` file, and script the references to the values.
-For example:
+3. Using your generated client credentials from [prerequisites](#prerequisites), capture your Optimize audience and base URL.
+Ensure these credentials are added to your `.env` file, and retrieve the values from the process environment:

 ```
 const optimizeAudience = process.env.OPTIMIZE_AUDIENCE;